 I started a creative community.
-Here’s why you need one, too.
+Here’s why you need one too

 As the weeks progress, bonds form as artists tiptoe out of their studios and start sharing their work.
 Others offer to collaborate.
 “It’s a courageous act to make something out of nothing,” Himberg said.
 “It’s all about risk-taking.
 It is finding the tribe of people you like.”

 But you don’t need to be an artist to have a tribe.
-People can build a creative community among friends, at the office or at an event like The Box Sessions.
+People can build a creative community among friends, at the office, or at an event like the Box Sessions.
 “It can look a thousand different ways,” Parker said.
-A brown bag series of talks.
+A brown-bag series of talks.
 A book club.
 Gatherings “allow people to be seen,” she said.
 “It normalizes creativity and makes it benign so everyone can apply these elements to their own lives.”

 Structure, though, is necessary for success.
-During the Renaissance, artists like da Vinci were apprentices and, later, mentors in their own workshops.
+During the Renaissance, artists like Leonardo were apprentices and, later, mentors in their own workshops.
 Pixar developed a “brain trust” where Catmull and his peers tested their most challenging problems.
 “Good ideas don’t look good right away,” Coyle said.
-“Molding company culture so it accepts that, is the hardest work to do right now.
+“Molding company culture so it accepts that is the hardest work to do right now.
 You can’t force community.”

 Parker told a story about a man she knew who decided to throw a party when he turned 50.
 He feared his worldview contracted the older he got, and his life less creative.
 So, he invited only those friends whose lives seemed to get richer as they aged.
 At the party, he thanked them for their friendship and inspiration.
 “Norms and values are contagious,” Parker said.
 “Not only is he saying help me expand, but he is telling them to keep going.”

-Laura M. Holson is an award-winning journalist for The New York Times and founder of the BOX Sessions, a creative gathering in February 2020.
+Laura M. Holson is an award-winning journalist for the New York Times and founder of the Box Sessions, a creative gathering in February 2020.